 - 3 t. salt

 - Place milk in a microwave-safe glass measuring cup.
 Microwave for 4 minutes.
 Place in refrigerator and allow to cool to between 90 - 110 degrees.

 - Melt butter and set aside to cool.

-- In a large bowl, whisk together the 6 cups of flour and salt.
+- In the bowl of a stand mixer fitted with the dough hook, combine the 6 cups of flour and salt.

 - Gently push down on the dough to deflate.
-Place on clean counter and evenly divide dough into 8 log-shaped pieces, using a bench scraper or large, heavy knife.
+Place on clean counter and evenly divide dough into 8 log-shaped pieces, using a bench scraper or sharp knife.

-- Cut each dough log into four equal pieces, giving you 32 rolls.
+- Cut each of the eight dough logs into four equal pieces, giving you 32 rolls.
 Gently cup each roll in your hand to "plump" them up a bit in the center.

-- If baking right away, place the rolls in well-greased baking dishes, spaced about 1/2-inch apart.
+- Place the rolls in well-greased baking dishes, spaced about 1/2-inch apart.
 Place dishes in a warm spot and cover loosely with a towel.
 Allow rolls to rise in baking dishes for 60 minutes more.

-- Bake at 375 degrees for 16 - 20 minutes.
-Watch closely in the last few minutes to make sure tops don't over-brown.
+- Bake at 375 degrees for 14 - 18 minutes.
+Watch closely in the last few minutes to make sure tops don't over brown.

 - Brush the tops of the rolls with melted butter when they come out of the oven.
 Serve warm.